mgyucht/databricks-vscode/ops/environments/meta/README.md

 Is a special terraform root, because it's set up semi-manually.
 It holds configuration for:

-* `decotfstate` Storage Account for a terraform states
+* `decotfstate` Storage Account for the terraform states
 * `deco-kv` Key Vault for various secrets.
 Only admins of this team can list/get/set secrets in this vault.

 # Rotating the GitHub token